 This is a guest post from Sabba Quidwai (@AskMsQ) of EdTechTeacher - an advertiser on this site.

-You can learn more from Sabba this summer!
-She will be leading hands-on workshops for EdTechTeacher in Los Angeles and the San Francisco Bay Area.
+Learn more from Sabba this summer!
+She will be leading workshops for EdTechTeacher in Los Angeles and the San Francisco Bay Area.